retrocomputacion/retrobbs/readme.md

 *TinyDB* is used as the database backend.
 The database is a *JSON* file located in the `bbsfiles` directory.

-Upon registering the user will be shown the file `rules.txt` located in `bbsfiles/terms`, you should edit this file according to your needs.
+Upon registering, the user will be shown the file `rules.txt` located in `bbsfiles/terms`, you should edit this file according to your needs.

-When registering the user will be asked the following data:
+When registering, the user will be asked the following data:

   - Password (stored as a salted hash in the database)
   - First and last names